-In order to encourage people to invest in Municipal Bonds US authorities had exempted the interest (coupon income) of the muni bonds from Federal taxes.
-Furthermore, when the bond holders reside in the same state as the bond issuer, they do not pay state taxes.
+To encourage people to invest in Municipal Bonds US authorities had exempted the interest (coupon income) of the muni bonds from Federal taxes.
+Furthermore, when the bondholders reside in the same state as the bond issuer, they do not pay state taxes.

 Particular Municipal bonds related to business activities can affect their owners’ AMT status and potentially increase annual taxes.

 Also, there is a small but growing group of taxable municipal bonds.
 These issuances relate to activities that do not provide a significant benefit to the general public.